Tenants across England can get up to £77,900 off the cost of buying their council home through the scheme. The maximum discount in London is £103,900.

 5+ years = 0% of the discount

-You must also have to give your original landlord first refusal on the property and offer it to another social landlord in the area if you sell it within ten years.
+You also have to give your original landlord first refusal on the property and offer it to another social landlord in the area if you sell it within ten years.

 RTB in Scotland, Wales & Northern Ireland

-Control over social housing is a devolved issue, meaning that the governments of Scotland, Wales and Northern Ireland have control over the Right to Buy schemes in these countries.
+Control over social housing is a devolved issue, meaning that the governments of Scotland, Wales and Northern Ireland have control over their Right to Buy schemes.

 The maximum discount you can get is: